cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/docker-service-configuration.md

     </tr>
     <tr>
      <td> <a href="/maestro/how-to-guides/scaling/scaling.html">constraints</a> </td>
-     <td> Specifies <a href="/maestro/how-to-guides/scaling/scaling.html">container amount</a> or resource constraints for a service across the cluster. </td>
+     <td> Limits the <a href="/maestro/how-to-guides/deployment/service-resources.html#limiting-the-number-of-containers">number of containers</a> or the <a href="/maestro/how-to-guides/deployment/service-resources.html">resource usage</a> of a service across the cluster. </td>
     </tr>
     <tr>
      <td> <a href="/maestro/how-to-guides/deployment/building-your-service.html">deploy_command</a> </td>